Eduardo V. Manalo

-Eduardo Villanueva Manalo (/tl/; born on October 31, 1955 in Quezon City, Philippines) also known as Ka Eddie Boy, is the current Executive Minister of the Iglesia ni Cristo.
-He is the third generation of the Manalo family to lead the church following his father, the late Eraño G. Manalo, and his grandfather, Felix Y. Manalo, founder of Iglesia ni Cristo.
+Eduardo Villanueva Manalo (/tl/; born on October 31, 1955), is a Filipino preacher who is the current and 3rd Executive Minister of the Iglesia ni Cristo.
+He is the third generation of the Manalo family to lead the church following his father, the late Eraño G. Manalo, and his grandfather, Felix Manalo, the First Leader of Iglesia ni Cristo in The Philippines.
+(Note: According to INC doctrine, God's four messengers in the church era are Jesus Christ, Paul the Apostle, Martin Luther, and Felix Manalo.)

 Early life and education

-Eduardo Villanueva Manalo was born on October 31, 1955 in to Eraño G. Manalo and Cristina Villanueva.
+Eduardo V. Manalo was born on October 31, 1955 in to Eraño G. Manalo and Cristina Villanueva.
 His name means “guardian”.
-His grandfather, Felix Y. Manalo named him.
+His grandfather, Felix Manalo named him.

 Manalo completed his high school education at Jose Abad Santos Memorial School in Quezon City.
 He then earned a Bachelor of Arts degree in Philosophy from the University of the Philippines (UP), Diliman.
 While pursuing his undergraduate studies, he also enrolled in ministerial studies at the Evangelical College, which later became the New Era University College of Evangelical Ministry (now known as Iglesia Ni Cristo School for Ministers).
 He graduated from UP in 1978 and from Evangelical College in 1980.

 Early years in the ministry

+The INC Locale of Tondo, established on November 6, 1915, is one of the earliest congregations of the church.
+The current structure was completed in 1967.

 After graduating from EVCO, his first assignment was in the INC's Local Congregation of Cubao in Quezon City.
 He was ordained as a minister on May 9, 1980, at the INC house of worship in Tondo, Manila.
 After a brief assignment in the Local Congregation of Project 4, Quezon City, he was appointed Assistant Dean of EVCO.
 He hosted a religious radio program over DZEC and was one of the first panelists on the TV program, Ang Iglesia ni Cristo.
 His administrative capability was further honed as a Coordinator of the Metro Manila Ecclesiastical Districts (at present, Metro Manila is divided into nine (9) districts) beginning in 1984: